Hagen: Post-war period

+Late 20th century to the present

+At the beginning of the 1970s, the decline of heavy industry in Hagen began in the wake of the steel crisis.
+Hasper Hütte was completely shut down between 1972 and 1982, Gussstahlwerke Wittmann went bankrupt and two of the three plants of Stahlwerke Südwestfalen were closed.
+Further job losses affected the food industry with the breweries Bettermann and Andreas, the confectionery manufacturers Villosa and Grothe and the production plant of Zwieback Brandt.

+The pedestrian zone in the city centre was opened in the 1970s.

+In the early 1980s, Hagen made a name for itself as the ‘Liverpool of New German Wave (Neue Deutsche Welle)’.
+Many well-known musicians and bands of this musical genre (including Nena, Extrabreit and the sisters Annette and Inga Humpe) have their roots in Hagen.

+Economically, Hagen came under renewed pressure in the 1990s due to increasing globalisation.
+A further wave of deindustrialisation began in the steel sector, while Hagen's population declined at the same time.
+Hagen's debt level was €1.383 billion on 31 December 2012.

+Since the 2000s, major new construction and renovation projects have been realised that have significantly shaped Hagen's cityscape today.
+Examples include the Volme- and Rathaus-Galerie, the redesign of Friedrich-Ebert-Platz and the station forecourt (Berliner Platz) as well as the construction of the new town hall on the riverside.

+In mid-July 2021, Hagen was affected by a flood disaster caused by heavy rainfall.
+In particular, damage was caused in the Volme valley and Hohenlimburg.

 Economy

 Owing to the extensive use of water power along the rivers Ruhr, Lenne, Volme and Ennepe, metal processing played an important role in the region of Hagen in and even before the 15th century.

 In the 17th and 18th centuries, textile and steel industries, as well as paper production were developed here.

 In the early 21st century, Hagen is the home of the Suedwestfaelische Industrie- und Handelskammer, as well as Sparkasse Hagen, the local public savings bank.
-The bank's former headquarters, the Sparkasse Hagen tower, was a regional landmark until its demolition in 2004.
+The bank's former headquarters, the Sparkasse Hagen Tower, was a regional landmark until its demolition in 2004.

 The city is heavily indebted and in the process of cutting city services in order to balance its budget.

 The city has capitalized on the export of a wide variety of breads, most notably Hagenschmagenbrot, a traditional dark bread.

 Education

 One of the five branches of South Westphalia University of Applied Sciences is located in the city (also: Fachhochschule Südwestfalen (FH SWF)), which offers various engineering programmes.
 This institution was founded in the city in 1824.